Resources

 Because we are unable to offer everyone a spot at CampOUT! each year, we wanted to share a few awesome LGBTQ2+ focused and/or inclusive programs that our friends and community members are organizing!
 Check out the links and application dates below:

-• Inspiring Girls Expeditions – Girls on Ice Canada provides tuition free expeditions for girls, trans, transfemme, non-binary, and gender non-conforming folks.
+• Inspiring Girls Expeditions – Girls on Ice Canada provides tuition-free expeditions for cisgender girls and transgender, agender, Two Spirit, nonbinary, intersex, and genderqueer youth ages 16-18.

-• Welcome Friend Association’s Rainbow Camp REGISTER NOW!
+• Welcome Friend Association’s Rainbow Camp Registration for 2024 coming soon!
 ON and NS.
-Accepting campers ages 8-18 and Leaders in Training ages 17-18 for July and August 2023 in-person (Ontario and Nova Scotia)!
+Accepting campers ages 8-18 and Leaders in Training ages 17-18 for July and August in-person camp!

 • Queerest and Dearest Family Camp – Usually at Camp Artaban, Gambier Island, BC.
 A a 4 night, 5 day long faith based residential camp for LGBTQIA2S+ people and their families – birth families, adoptive families, chosen families, extended families, church families, etc!